Skip to main content

 4. Inspector

-Located on the right, it allows you to edit detailed information about the selected entity or relationship.
+Located on the right side, it allows you to edit the detailed information of the selected entity or relationship.

 Creating Entities

-1. Using Templates: Drag the desired template from the left panel onto the canvas.
+1. Using Templates: Drag a desired template from the left panel onto the canvas.

 2. Manual Creation: Right-click on an empty area of the canvas or click the + Entity button at the top.